elvis-mw/Netflix-Data-Analysis-Using-SQL/README.md

 		GO
 ```
 Insight:
-- This query helps analyze which countries contribute the most content to Netflix.
+-This query helps analyze which countries contribute the most content to Netflix.

-- It can highlight global content distribution trends and which markets dominate Netflix’s library.
+-It can highlight global content distribution trends and which markets dominate Netflix’s library.

-- The results may reveal whether Netflix focuses more on specific countries or has a diverse international catalog.
+-The results may reveal whether Netflix focuses more on specific countries or has a diverse international catalog.

 ### 5.find the Content Count by Rating.
 ```sql